mdanyalmalik/snake-ai-dqn/README.md

 ## Description

 A snake clone with a self-learning AI that uses reinforcement learning to teach itself the game.
-The aim is to have multiple modes, each of which involves the use of one particular approach.
-In this way, these different techniques can be compared.
+This is done via the use of a deep q learning model written using pytorch.
 Furthermore, there is also a single-player mode to see how well you can do compared to the AI.

 ## Getting Started